Billy-Spearman-WCCI/RaceCarExtension/README.md

     * Occasionally run all tests for all classes.
 IntelliJ can do this with control-shift-F10, or you can do it in Git Bash with `gradle test`.
     * Name tests usefully.
 There's no reason to have lots of verbiage duplicating the name of the class, etc. But you should get at least a hint of what the class was testing from the name.
+The same rule as `git commit -m""` applies ... write comments useful to you in the future.
     * To the extent possible, tests should be simple, so that when it fails you have a good idea where to look in your code.
 Use nice round numbers when possible.
 Avoid unintentional coincidences.
 Adding $1 to an account containing
       $1 might not detect all failure scenarios.
 Subtracting $1 from an account containing $100 is quite